-(B) Large Systems.
+- (B) Large Systems.
 Enhanced treatment devices approved by the Health Officer which provide a reduction in nitrogen, total suspended solids and biological oxygen demand in the sewage effluent prior to discharge to the underlying soil shall be required for all new systems and upgraded systems serving more than five residential units or serving uses which generate a peak daily discharge of more than 2,500 gallons per day but less than 10,000 gallons per day.
-Such systems shall be considered enhanced treatment systems, subject to the requirements of SCCC 7.38.182 through 7.38.186.

-(C) Waiver of Requirement.
-The Health Officer may waive the requirement for enhanced treatment in areas where the Health Officer has determined that there is no indication or expectation of significant cumulative contamination of water resources by nitrate or other contaminants from septic systems.
+Such systems shall be considered enhanced treatment systems, subject to the requirements of SCCC 7.38.182 through 7.38.186. - (C) Waiver of Requirement.
+The Health Officer may waive the requirement for nitrogen reduction for parcels that are greater than 10 acres or outside the nitrate concern areas of San Lorenzo Watershed, North Coast Water Supply Watersheds, Valencia Watershed and La Selva Beach area; and maintain a private well setback of more than 150 ft.